rotty/tdns-cli/README.md

 # Example use case

-This is the scenario which prompted the development of `pdns-update`.
+This is the scenario which prompted the development of `tdns-update`.

 When obtaining TLS certificates from letsencrypt using the [DNS-01 protocol], it is necessary to ensure that letsencrypt is only told to verify the challenge after it can be reliably retrieved.
-With secondary DNS servers, it can take a while until the update is completely rolled out to all of them. `pdns-update` can be used as part of the hook script to deploy the letsencrypt challenge to DNS.
+With secondary DNS servers, it can take a while until the update is completely rolled out to all of them. `tdns-update` can be used as part of the hook script to deploy the letsencrypt challenge to DNS.

 [Rust toolchain]: https://www.rust-lang.org/tools/install